direktiv/function-builder/docs/README.md

 ## Configuring the Output

-The default behaviour of Direktiv Servbice Build is to return all JSON data generated by the commands.
+The default behaviour of functions is to return all JSON data generated by the commands.
 Sometimes it is required to guarantee a certain response.

 **Default Response**
 ```yaml